 If a patient is taking a parent drug as prescribed, such as Buprenorphine, the levels at the lab on both the parent drug and the metabolites should both read above the cutoff levels but not outrageously high.
 In this case it is likely the patient has not been taking the Buprenorphine as prescribed due to the below cutoff levels of the metabolite and just as likely they took the parent drug just prior to the office visit in an attempt to pass the drug test, or dropped Buprenorphine directly in the urine cup.
 This is a patient that might need random drug testing.

 First, testing for Ethanol alone is done on a screening analyzer.
 Ethanol (Alcohol) is the most abused drug worldwide.
 Due to the way the liver oxidizes ethanol, it must be measured in a relatively short time (less than 12 hours) post consumption in order for it to be detected.
 If you only want to know if your patient consumed alcohol within 12 hours prior to their drug test you do not need to confirm EtG or EtS.
-Acute alcohol biomarkers, such as EtG(Ethyl Glucuronide) and EtS (Ethyl Sulfate) are able to be detected even if no alcohol is present within the body and generally if they are present on the confirmation test, the patient has consumed alcohol within 2-3 days prior to their drug test.
-Thus if Ethanol is negative EtG and EtS can be positive.
+Acute alcohol biomarker, such as EtG(Ethyl Glucuronide) is able to be detected even if no alcohol is present within the body and generally if it is present on the confirmation test, the patient has consumed alcohol within 2-3 days prior to their drug test.
+Thus if Ethanol is negative EtG can be positive.

 At ILDP the creatinine value in a urine sample should fall between 20-350mg/dl to be considered normal.
 If the value is below 20mg/dl we suspect that the sample has been diluted.
 This can be done by adding water to the urine sample, by drinking excessive amounts of water or by taking a diruretic.
 However, this does not necessarily mean the confirmation should not be done.
 If a drug is above the cutoff level on the LCMS, in a diluted sample, there is no question that drug was positive.
 (If the creatinine was normal in that sample there is a high likelihood the levels of the positive drug would be very high).
 However, if the sample was negative, for any drugs you might have suspected should be positive, the patient would have to be retested due to the dilution.